 Join Our Team: Become an Examiner or Moderator

 We are currently recruiting examiners and moderators for GCSE, AS/A level and/or Level 1/Level 2 qualifications for next summer's examination series.
 If you have at least two years teaching experience and would like to apply, please create an accountto complete the online application process.

 For more information on becoming an examiner, including vacancies and benefits, please visit our appointees page..

 Our subject specialists are on hand to answer any of your queries.

 029 2026 5004

 GCSE Welsh Literature Examiners' Report January 2018Download

 Principal Examiners' Report

-The Summer 2017 Principal Examiners' reports provide feedback on this Summer's examination series.
+The 2018 Principal Examiners' reports provide feedback on this 's examination series.
 The reports include helpful observations and commentary on the work produced for this series and can assist teachers in preparing their students for the next examination series.